-An illustrative program assuming a 12 hour semester course load is presented as follows:
+An illustrative program assuming a 12-hour semester course load is presented as follows:

 First Semester

 BVSC 600 Theories and Systems of Behavior I 3

-A selection of courses from psychology, sociology, 9
+A selection of courses from psychology, sociology anthropology, educational psychology and manage- 9

-anthropology, educational psychology and manage- ment to fit the career goals of the student.
+ment to fit the career goals of the student.
 12

 Second Semester

-BVSC 601 Theories and Systems of Behavior II 3

-BVSC 680 Research Methods 3

-A selection of additional courses from the five disci- 6
+A selection of additional courses from the 4 disc- 6

-plinary areas above to fit the particular career pre- paration needs of the student.
+plinary areas above to fit the particular career pre-

+paration needs of the student.
 12

 Third Semester

 BVSC 692 Practicum 3-6

 BVSC Seminar 3

 BVSC 398 Master's Project 3

 Elective 0-3

-12
+10